Fairbanks – The Golden Heart City

 Fairbanks: The Golden Heart City

-Unique for its frontier spirit and wealth of natural resources, Fairbanks is also the footpath into the Alaskan Heartlands- the primitive, wild Interior of Northern Lights and Midnight Sun.
+Unique for its frontier spirit and wealth of natural resources, Fairbanks is also the footpath into the Alaska Heartlands- the primitive, wild Interior of Northern Lights and Midnight Sun.

 After the exciting whirlwind of touring Fairbanks, the Fairbanks Princess Riverside Lodge provides a tranquil haven on the banks of the Chena River.